isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-09-queenstown.md

 <br/>
 <img src="/images/Vol-16-issue-3/queenstown/leekuanyew.jpg">

-*(Below)* Prime Minister Lee Kuan Yew is taken on a tour of Queenstown Branch Library by Mrs Hedwig Anuar, Director of the National Library, during its official opening on 30 April 1970. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.
+Prime Minister Lee Kuan Yew is taken on a tour of Queenstown Branch Library by Mrs Hedwig Anuar, Director of the National Library, during its official opening on 30 April 1970. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.

 </div>